unkyulee/micro-journal/micro-journal-rev-7-e-ink/readme.md

 It's been a year of revisions and builds.
 Each one feeling like the ultimate version, bringing an incredible sense of satisfaction to myself.
 But once a build is finished, the weight of the next one sets in.
 Can I make something better?
 Will users see this as a true improvement over the last version?
 There's always room for refinement.
 I could push further.
 Did I stop too soon?

 But if there's one thing every iteration has in common, it's that I build something that truly satisfies me.
-It is keeping a promise to myself.

-Micro Journal isn't a job.
-It's not a business.
-It's not an obligation.
-It's a commitment to myself.
-That's why I put in the extra effort.
-So that, at the very least, I won't look back and feel ashamed of what I've built.

-This is my vision, my work, and my effort.
-I want to create something that, years from now, will still surprise me.
+I have fell in love with each and every revision (until the next revision).